Oramed Pharmaceuticals and the Promise of Oral Insulin

 About Oramed Pharmaceuticals

 Originally incorporated in 2002 as a mineral exploration company, the shell that Oramed Pharmaceuticals crawled into became a pharmaceutical company “engaged in the development of innovative pharmacological solutions” starting in 2006 with their first 10-K filed in 2012.
-In an obvious conflict of interest, the CEO’s own mother also acts as the Chief Scientific Officer of the company whose research has led to a drug delivery method that is said to enable oral delivery of insulin.
+In an obvious conflict of interest, the CEO’s own mother also acts as the Chief Scientific Officer of the company whose research has led to a drug delivery method that is said to enable oral delivery of insulin for diabetes patients.

 Insulin pills have been in development for decades, but one thing holding them back has been low levels of absorption — too much of the insulin in the pills breaks down in the stomach.Credit: Freelink